Skip to content

 • Smoothed vertical input.

-• Set in altitude mode with MPC_POS_MODE 3 or 4.
+• Set in altitude mode with MPC_POS_MODE Smoothed velocity or Acceleration based.

 • Simple altitude control